-- Work.
 Your teen may be working during the school year and plans to work in the summer as well.
 Having a job is a valuable experience for youth; optimal is working in a field of interest to your teen.
 If your teen is interested in what being a lawyer is like, then looking for a job in a law firm makes sense.
 If your child wants to be a teacher, seeking employment at a summer school program or camp would be beneficial.
 Summer is also great time to discuss and plan with your teen how she or he will manage her/his studies with work, friends, family and interests once school starts again.

-- Interests.
 Summer is a good time for teens to pursue or deepen their interests through a workshop, summer camp or working on a project at home.
 Developing interests rounds us out as individuals but also connects us to like-minded others.
 Becoming part of a positive, creative and productive community, whether it be chess players, movie buffs, cyclists, or techies, helps us develop knowledge and adds another dimension to our identities.
 Support your teen in connecting to peers through a positive and common interest.
 Keep a watchful eye, and don’t be afraid to say, “Tell me what you love about this interest of yours?”

-- Family Time.
 A hallmark of the Black family is that gatherings tend to be multi-generational.
 Celebrations bring the entire family together, even as same-age children and teens cluster in the backyard or around the coffee table in the living room.
 This is a great way to be together as family when teens clamor for more autonomy–respect the spaces that teens create within family gatherings.
 These spaces allow your teen to interact with peers with some degree of independence without being fully separate from the family event.
 The added benefit is that you get to meet his/her friends and they get to know your family.

-- Friends.
 Friends represent many things for your teen.
 The circle of friends can be a place to try out different identities or claim the independence teens crave.
 Friends offer emotional support but can also be a distraction and even a risk because of their own reckless behavior.
 Teens, however, are unlikely to take parental advice easily, especially if it is laden with judgment about their friends.
 Of course, parents can’t hold completely back.
 After all, parents still have to parent!
 A great way to learn about your teen’s friends is to listen and try to suspend judgment on things that don’t matter so much, like a friend’s crazy haircut, odd clothing choices, or annoying gum-chewing habit.
 Researchers working together across three universities found that when mothers scolded their teens about their messy rooms, the part of the brain involved in negative emotions was triggered.
 There was less activity in the part of the brain that helps teens see the perspective of the parent.
 By the time your child is a teenager, ground rules about underage drinking, drugs, sex, balancing school life with hanging out with friends, and driving or riding with others should have been set.
 This is the time to to learn where your teen may still need support in living with these rules.
 More listening and less talking may help you help your teen.

-- Getting Ready for College.
 Everything contributes to getting ready for college–life’s rich experiences are full of important lessons.
 But getting ready for college also includes attending a workshop to learn something new or improve on something you already know.
 It can mean taking a summer class at the community college, checking out colleges on the internet or visiting colleges in person, interviewing family, neighbors, health care providers, teachers and acquaintances, about their college experiences, or shadowing someone who’s in a profession your teen is interested in.